-Our audit committee will consist of , and . will be the chairman of our audit committee.
-We have determined that each of , and satisfies the "independence" requirements of the corporate governance rules of the and Rule 10A-3 under the Exchange Act, as amended.
-We have also determined that qualifies as an "audit committee financial expert."
-The audit committee will oversee our accounting and financial reporting processes and the audits of the financial statements of our company.
-The audit committee will be responsible for, among other things
+Our audit committee consists of Messrs.
+He and Liu and Ms. Lee.
+Mr. He is the chairperson of our audit committee.
+Our board of directors has determined that each of Messrs.
+He and Liu and Ms. Lee satisfies the "independence" requirements of the corporate governance rules of the Nasdaq Stock Market and Rule 10A-3 under the Exchange Act, as amended.
+Our board of directors has also determined that Mr. He qualifies as an "audit committee financial expert."
+The audit committee oversees our accounting and financial reporting processes and the audits of the financial statements of our company.
+The audit committee is responsible for, among other things

-- approving the hiring, discharging and compensation of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm; - · approving engagements of our independent registered public accounting firm to render any audit or permissible non-audit services;

-- reviewing the qualifications, independence and performance of our independent registered public accounting firm; - reviewing our consolidated financial statements and reviewing our critical accounting policies and estimates; - · developing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; - reviewing the adequacy and effectiveness of our internal controls; and - reviewing and discussing the scope and results of the audit with our independent registered public accounting firm and reviewing, with management and the independent accountants, our interim and annual operating results.
+- approving the hiring, discharging and compensation of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm; - · approving engagements of our independent registered public accounting firm to render any audit or permissible non-audit services; - reviewing the qualifications, independence and performance of our independent registered public accounting firm; - reviewing our consolidated financial statements and reviewing our critical accounting policies and estimates; - developing procedures for employees to anonymously submit concerns about questionable accounting or audit matters; - · reviewing the adequacy and effectiveness of our internal controls; and reviewing and discussing the scope and results of the audit with our independent registered public accounting firm and reviewing, with management and the independent accountants, our interim and annual operating results.